Table of Contents

 - How are cortisone injections of soft tissues given?

-- How are cortisone injections of a joint given?
+- How are cortisone injections into a joint given?

 - How long does it take to recover after a cortisone injection?